dante-ferr/ai-delver-client/README.md

 If you want to see the logs of ai_delver_intelligence's container, you need to:

 - Run `make run-ai` first
-- Once the ai_delver_intelligence api is up and running, open another terminal then run `make run-main`
+- Once the intelligence api is up and running, open another terminal then run `make run-main`

 ## COMMANDS